cesars06/hello-world/README.md

 # hello-world
-this is my first proyect in github
+this is my first project in github